Pediatric CT IV Contrast Guidelines: Dosage & Protocols

 Medication Review

-Certain medications may complicate the treatment of allergic reactions or increase nephrotoxicity risk.
-Metformin, ACE inhibitors, nephrotoxic drugs, and beta-blockers warrant careful evaluation to manage potential renal risks or reaction treatment.
+Certain medications may complicate the treatment of allergic reactions or increase the risk of nephrotoxicity.
+Metformin, ACE inhibitors, nephrotoxic drugs, and beta-blockers warrant careful evaluation to manage potential renal risks or treatment reactions.

 Clear, age-appropriate explanations of the procedure and potential sensations help reduce anxiety and improve cooperation.
 Parents should receive guidance on safety, the importance of reporting symptoms, and instructions for pre- and post-procedure care.